howisthepie/chess/README.md

 A beautiful, high-performance chess application built with React, Vite, and Supabase.
 Play against a powerful Stockfish AI, track your progress, and enjoy a premium gaming experience with smooth animations and high-quality sound effects.

+This app is a modern web-based chess platform focused on smooth user experience, performance, and accessibility.
+The goal of the project was not just to recreate a chess board, but to build a product that feels immersive, responsive, and scalable as a real service.
+The platform allows users to play against a powerful Stockfish AI with smooth gameplay powered by Web Workers, preventing UI lag during move calculations.
+The application also includes cloud synchronization with Supabase, authentication, responsive mobile support, replay functionality, custom themes, dark/light modes, and immersive sound effects.
+Unlike many traditional chess websites that often feel overloaded or outdated, ChessMind focuses on fast onboarding, clean design, and a modern user experience.
+Users can instantly start playing without registration thanks to a local-first architecture, while optional accounts allow syncing progress across devices.
+This project demonstrates not only frontend development skills, but also product thinking, performance optimization, and focus on user engagement and retention.
+Tech Stack: React, Vite, TypeScript, Supabase, Stockfish, Tailwind CSS.

 ## ✨ Features

 -   **🎮 Powerful AI**: Integrated Stockfish engine running in a Web Worker for smooth, challenging gameplay without UI lag.